gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

    to enable endpoint authentication, key-establishment, and key updates.

-   The DTLS chunk is designed to enable mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection for SCTP packets after the SCTP association has been established.
+   The DTLS chunk is designed to enable mutual DTLS based authentication of endpoints, data confidentiality, DTLS based data origin authentication, data integrity protection, and data replay protection for SCTP packets after the SCTP association has been established.
 It is dependent on a key management function that is defined separately to achieve all these capabilities.
 The